DaveBackus/Data_Bootcamp/Markdown/bootcamp_description.md

 **Our team:**  Dave Backus, Chase Coleman, Spencer Lyon, and Glenn Okun.
 With help from Sarah Beckett-Hile, Hersh Iyer, and Itamar Snir.

-A product of the #nyuecon Python factory @ NYU Stern
+A product of the NYU Python Factory @ NYU Stern